Ex-Blackpool, Bradford City and Wigan Athletic star lands League Two manager's job

 Former Blackpool, Bradford City, Wigan Athletic and Gillingham star lands League Two manager's job

-Former Blackpool midfielder Mike Flynn looks set for a return to football management.
+Former Blackpool midfielder Michael Flynn looks set for a return to football management.

 Jon Palmer, the Cheltenham Town reporter for GloucestershireLive has reported that the Robins have offered Flynn the role as head coach.
 He along with two other candidates were interviewed for the role on Monday and the Welshman has come out on top.